 In this research study, the motivations and barriers to entrepreneurship among Quy Nhon University students were investigated using a mixed-method approach.
-Multiple choice questionnaires together with open questions were utilized to gather data from 3rd and 4th year students.
-The multiple choice questions were designed to obtain quantitative data on the students' motivations and barriers for entrepreneurship.
-All motivations and barriers to entrepreneurship that the researcher found in accessible previous studies were listed out.
+Multiple choice questionnaires together with open questions were utilized to gather data from 3rd and 4th-year students.
+The multiple-choice questions were designed to obtain quantitative data on the students' motivations and barriers to entrepreneurship.
+All motivations and barriers to entrepreneurship that the researcher found in accessible previous studies were listed.
 Through the multiple choices, the respondents can tick “Yes”, “No” or “Not sure” in the listed motivations and barriers.
 At the end of each section, the open questions were used to gather qualitative data on their perceived motivations and barriers to entrepreneurship.
-This methods have been proved as right for identify motivations and barriers to entrepreneurship in several research21-23.
+These methods have been proven as right for identifying motivations and barriers to entrepreneurship in several research21-23.

 The respondents were asked to provide other motivations and barriers that encourage or limit them to entrepreneurship.
-They can choice many aswers as they think those items are motivations and barriers for them to entrepreneurship.
-The questionnaires were delivered to a sample of students in their 3rd and 4th years of study, which allowed for a comprehensive understanding of motivations and barriers that influence entrepreneurial intentions among university students.
+They can choose many answers as they think those items are motivations and barriers for them to entrepreneurship.
+The questionnaires were delivered to a sample of students in their 3rd and 4th years of study.
+This allowed for a comprehensive understanding of motivations and barriers that influence entrepreneurial intentions among university students.
 This research method enabled the collection of both quantitative and qualitative data, providing a more complete picture of the motivations and barriers to entrepreneurship among Quy Nhon University students.

 Quy Nhon University is a leading academic institution located in the coastal city of Quy Nhon, Vietnam.
 The university offers a wide range of fields of study, including business, engineering, science, and humanities.
 One of the unique features of Quy Nhon University is its strong commitment to promoting entrepreneurship among its students.
 Regardless of their field of study, all students at Quy Nhon University have access to entrepreneurship programs and resources that are designed to support their business ventures and encourage innovation since 2021.
 This commitment to entrepreneurship has made Quy Nhon University a popular choice among students who are interested in pursuing careers as entrepreneurs or who wish to develop their entrepreneurial skills as part of their academic studies.
 As such, Quy Nhon University provides a sound research context for this study.

-Regarding research samples, there are 250 students agreed and finished the questionnaires and open questions about their motivations and barriers to entrepreneurship.
-About fifty-seven (57%) were female while fourty-three percents of them (43) were male students.
-There are 135 over 250 were from third-year students.
-These students are from Business Administration, Tourism and Hospitality, Engineering, English and Natural and Social Science majors.
+Regarding research samples, 250 students agreed and finished the questionnaires and open questions about their motivations and barriers to entrepreneurship.
+About fifty-seven (57%) were female while forty-three percents of them (43) were male students.
+There are 135 over 250 were third-year students.
+These students are from Business Administration, Tourism and Hospitality, Engineering, English, and Natural and Social Science majors.

-3. RESEARCH FINDINGS
+3. FINDINGS AND DISCUSSIONS

 3.1.
 Motivations to Entrepreneurship

 The current study found that there are many motivations for Quy Nhon students to entrepreneurship (Table 1).
 The desire for financial autonomy and the potential for higher earnings were identified as the primary motivators for university students who are considering entrepreneurship.
-In fact, financial potential was found to be the most common motivation among the students surveyed.
-Many of these students expressed a desire to start their own businesses in order to earn money and achieve financial independence.
+Financial potential was found to be the most common motivation among the students surveyed.
+Many of these students expressed a desire to start their own businesses to earn money and achieve financial independence.
 This finding is consistent with previous research studies11, 13 which have shown that entrepreneurship can offer higher earnings and greater financial rewards compared to traditional employment.
-The potential for financial success is a powerful motivator for many aspiring entrepreneurs, and it is clear that this factor is playing a significant role in driving the trend towards entrepreneurship among university students in Vietnam24, 25.
+The potential for financial success is a powerful motivator for many aspiring entrepreneurs, and it is clear that this factor is playing a significant role in driving the trend toward entrepreneurship among university students in Vietnam24, 25.